TLH88/What2Watch/README.md

 cp .env.example .env
 ```

 Then update `.env` with your own values.
+(This can be done within the app if you want a UI for input)

 Required for the core app: